solophp/job-queue

 Latest Version on Packagist License PHP Version

-A modern PHP job queue built on top of Doctrine DBAL with object-oriented job handling.
+A lightweight and flexible job queue library for PHP with database-backed persistence and object-oriented job handling.
 Supports scheduled execution, retries, job expiration, indexed job types, automatic deletion of completed jobs, and type-safe job classes.

 ๐Ÿงฐ Features